sixem/imagerot/README.md

 ## Disclaimer
 This project has taken a lot of inspiration from [datamosh](https://github.com/Datamosh-js/datamosh), which is a similar project, so big thanks to the creator of that! 💖

-*ImageRot* was created to provide a way to easily manipulate buffers in the browser.
+*ImageRot* was created to provide a way to easily manipulate buffers in the **browser**.
 It puts a big focus on general effects, image editing, and the combination of effects and modes to create unique results! ✨